Design of Outage-Limit-Approaching Protograph LDPC Codes via Generalized Rootchecks: Protograph Design Framework for Block-Fading and AWGN Channels

-\begin{remark} In this case, a VN $v_i$ connected to a rootcheck achieves full diversity after a single BP iteration for $M=2$; such a $v_i$ is called a \emph{root node}~\cite{Boutros10}. \end{remark}
+\begin{remark} In this case, a VN $v_i$ connected to a rootcheck achieves full diversity after one BP iteration for $M=2$; such a VN is called a \emph{root node}~\cite{Boutros10}. \end{remark}

-Motivated by this property and the associated structural constraints, we propose a \emph{generalized-rootcheck} concept that provides diversity improvement over multiple BP iterations.
+Motivated by this property and the associated structural constraints, we propose a \emph{generalized rootcheck} concept that provides diversity improvement over multiple BP iterations.
 Unlike a rootcheck, it is message-based rather than purely block mapping-based, as illustrated in Fig.~\ref{fig:rootcheck_vs_generalized_rootcheck}.